Filling your house with the sweet smell of freshly baked carrot cake is way easier than you might think.

 But first, make sure you have the right cake supplies to create sweet success!

 In a large bowl, combine the eggs, sugar and oil, and set aside.
 In a separate bowl, mix together the flour, cinnamon, baking soda and powder, nutmeg and salt.
 Then, a third at a time, stir the dry mixture into the wet mixture until it’s fully combined.
 Fold in the grated carrot.

 Test Kitchen tip: Add an old-school touch to your carrot cake by stirring in some raisins, shredded coconut, chopped walnuts and/or well-drained crushed pineapple.
 Each will give your carrot cake texture and some added sweetness.

-Grease and flour two 9-in. round baking pans.
-If you’re unfamiliar with our no-fail way to grease a cake pan, be sure to check out this easy how-to.
+Grease and flour two 9-in. round baking pans (Psst!
+Check out our no-fail way on how to grease a cake pan.
 Divide the cake batter evenly between the pans and then bake them in a 350° oven for 35-40 minutes, or until a toothpick inserted in centers comes out clean.